Artist-in-Residence Program

 Education

-As a teaching intensive residency program, resident responsibilities include teaching classes, creating workshops, and assisting others in their teaching.
+We are a teaching-intensive residency.
+Resident responsibilities include teaching classes, creating workshops, and assisting others in their teaching.
 The majority of the 8-15 service hours per week will be spent on teaching-related activities.
-Class sessions run for six weeks with a two week break between sessions.
+Class sessions run for six weeks with a two-week break between sessions.
 Residents should be self‐directed and able to engage with students in a positive and professional manner.

 Outreach